tlimato/Quake-III-Fast-Inverse-Square/README.md

-# The Code as Directly published in the source code of quake 3 Arena
+# The Code

-The following code is the fast inverse square root implementation from Quake III Arena, stripped of C preprocessor directives, but including the exact original comment text:[15]
+The following code is the fast inverse square root implementation from Quake III Arena including the exact original comment text

 ```C
 float q_rsqrt(float number)